Taking the temperature of a pure quantum state

 In the last two decades, experimental progress in cold-atom physics has enabled coherent quantum dynamics to persist over extraordinary timescales: long enough to observe isolated many-body systems thermalise without coupling to any external bath~\cite{Trotzky2012,Clos2016,Kaufman2016,Bordia2017,Tang2018}.
 The emergence of thermodynamics in this context is elegantly explained by the eigenstate thermalisation hypothesis (ETH)~\cite{Deutsch1991,Srednicki1994,Rigol2008}.
 The ETH posits that, in a sufficiently complex and chaotic system, each energy eigenstate encodes the properties of the equilibrium ensemble.
 As a result, local observables in a far-from-equilibrium scenario eventually thermalise under unitary evolution~\cite{DAlessio2016}.
 The final temperature is set by the energy density of the initial condition, which may be effectively a pure quantum state.
 Thermal fluctuations thus arise locally because of quantum entanglement between different parts of the system~\cite{Goldstein2006,Popescu2006} rather than by any classical statistical mixing.
 This begs the question: can the temperature of a pure state also be \textit{measured} in a completely quantum-mechanical way?

 Our pure-state thermometry scheme, depicted in Fig.~\ref{fig:schematic}, draws inspiration from Joule's pioneering experiment, for which thermal isolation was vital.
 We consider the extreme case of an isolated quantum system such as an ultra-cold atomic gas.
 Work is performed by changing some external constraint, thus driving the system out of equilibrium in analogy to Joule's paddles.
 The driving force is then removed and the system relaxes under unitary evolution.
 Local observables thermalise to a temperature governed by the work performed, i.e.~the mechanical equivalent of heat.
 Joule's apparatus included an \textit{in situ} thermometer to measure the temperature change of the insulated fluid.
 In our setup, this role is played by an auxiliary qubit that becomes entangled with the many-body system.
-Assuming only the ETH and the equations of diffusive hydrodynamics, we show that the qubit undergoes pure exponential decoherence at a rate with a universal temperature dependence which can be interferometrically measured~\cite{Cetina2015,Cetina2016,Skou2021}, providing a uniquely quantum thermometer for pure states.
-Our inherently non-equilibrium protocol offers a general solution to the problem of thermometry for isolated quantum systems, while avoiding the limitations of small thermal probes that equilibrate with the system~\cite{Mehboudi2019}.
+Assuming only the ETH and the equations of diffusive hydrodynamics, we show that the qubit undergoes pure exponential decoherence at a temperature-dependent rate that can be interferometrically measured~\cite{Cetina2015,Cetina2016,Skou2021}, providing a uniquely quantum thermometer for pure states.